MykMal/mykmal-personal_website/content/post/two-states-of-happiness.md

 As the first week of my junior year of college comes to a close, I could not resist the temptation to procrastinate on abstract algebra homework in order to dig up fond (and often cringeworthy) memories of my first semester in college.
 Hence, I am posting another essay for your enjoyment.

 This is the third installment of my current blog series where I share essays that I wrote for various classes, this time featuring the second essay that I wrote in college.
-Like all of the essays I have posted so far, I wrote this one for Honors Western Heritage--a required year-long class for freshmen in the J. N. Andrews Honors Program.
+Like all of the essays I have posted so far, I wrote this one for Honors Western Heritage---a required year-long class for freshmen in the J. N. Andrews Honors Program.

 As always, I welcome your thoughts in the comments.
 Enjoy!